castle/castle-aws-cloudfront/README.md

 #### Add your Castle API key

-Unlike "normal" Lambda functions, Lambda@Edge functions do not allow environment variables.
+Unlike standard Lambda functions, Lambda@Edge functions do *not* allow environment variables.

 So, I have created a file - `apiKeyExample.json` - in this repo.
 Copy the file